divijghose/firedrake/Firedrake-meeting-2023-04-26.md

 PB: FDM for de Rham elements [#2801](https://github.com/firedrakeproject/firedrake/pull/2801)

 PB: together with [tsfc#287](https://github.com/firedrakeproject/tsfc/pull/287)

+JB: If [#2893](https://github.com/firedrakeproject/firedrake/pull/2893) passes it should go in.
+This is a rebase of Alberto's work (#2754), but he didn't respond for a month +

 # Date of next meeting

 1600 BST (1500 UTC) [2023-05-03](./Firedrake-meeting-2023-05-03)